muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 `[0xD800..0xDFFF]`, replacing each pair with the appropriate non-BMP single code point.
 But any surrogate code points that aren't part of such a pair are still an error and must be rejected.
-And every MUON generator still must not output any Unicode surrogate codepoints even within such a pair.
+And every MUON generator still must not output any Unicode surrogate code points even within such a pair.

 It is mandatory for every MUON parser to *not* automatically replace non-well-formed characters or octets with the Unicode Replacement Character